As a digital communicator I sometimes take it for granted that everyone understands the importance of online reputation.

 - 14% go online to check out someone before a first date or social gathering.

-This means that whether you want to find love, work or new friends, you really should know what the Internet says about you.
+This means that whether you want to find love, work, or new friends, you really should know what the Internet says about you.

-While this may be unusual for someone my age (I´m 52), the younger generations are growing up with all kinds of access to the digital world.
+While this may be unusual for someone my age (I´m 58, soon 59), the younger generations are growing up with all kinds of access to the digital world.

 Now, what to do if you or your children want to build or rebuild a good online reputation?

-4 tips to manage your online reputation.
+4 tips to manage your online reputation

 Even if you have the highest security settings on your social media accounts, you just never know where or how your shares may end up.
 So always post mindfully.

 You can also set up Google alerts if you have an unusual name.
 If your name is more common, then add your hometown or another distinctive factor to the search.

 If you didn´t post it, ask the other party to take it down.
 Refrain from posting anything else that could potentially harm you down the road.